mattmart3/ABPS/tedproxy/README.md

-This README explains how to to build a custom kernel with the support for TED (Transmission Error Detector) and how to test it with the TED application.
+This README explains how to to build a custom kernel with the support for TED (Transmission Error Detector) and how to use it with the TED proxy application.
 Different build methods are needed whether you want to build the TED kernel for a GNU Linux distribution or Android distribution, since some additional steps are required for the latter.